-Minnesota's second-largest university is located on 100-acres about an hour northwest of Minneapolis and St. Paul, along the oak-crowned west bank of the Mississippi River.
+The 100-acre St. Cloud State campus is about an hour northwest of Minneapolis and St. Paul, along the oak-crowned west bank of the Mississippi River.

 St. Cloud State is an accredited university, which means you'll receive an education from an institution that has proven its quality through rigorous measures.
-St. Cloud State University is accredited by the Higher Learning Commission and is a member of the North Central Association.
+St. Cloud State is accredited by the Higher Learning Commission and is a member of the North Central Association.

 Our Huskies have nine men's teams and 10 women's teams competing at the NCAA Division II level in the Northern Sun Intercollegiate Conference.
-Women's Husky Hockey plays NCAA Division I in the Western Collegiate Hockey Association.
-Men's Husky Hockey plays Division I in the National Collegiate Hockey Conference.
+Women's Huskies Hockey plays NCAA Division I in the Western Collegiate Hockey Association.
+Men's Huskies Hockey plays Division I in the National Collegiate Hockey Conference.